EEOB-Macroevolution/EEOB-565X-Spring2018/page2.md

 ##### R

+Note: One nice way to manage your R (and Python, etc.) install, you might like to use Anaconda: [https://www.anaconda.com/download](https://www.anaconda.com/download/?lang=en-us)

 Install R and the suite of comparative phylogenetic methods packages.

 * Download and R for your operating system: [https://cran.r-project.org](https://cran.r-project.org/)